India’s Defence Ministry to ditch Windows for homegrown Ubuntu-based Maya OS

 The idea of developing a home-grown operating system was born in 2021, when India faced several cyberattacks that targeted its critical infrastructure and defence systems.
 These attacks exposed the vulnerabilities of Microsoft Windows, which is widely used by the Defence Ministry.
 The attackers exploited the loopholes and bugs in Windows to infiltrate the networks and steal or damage sensitive data.

-To counter this threat, the Defence Ministry decided to create its own operating system that would be more secure and robust than Windows.
+To counter this threat, the Defence Ministry decided to create its own operating system that should be more secure and robust than Windows.
 It roped in various government agencies, such as the Defence Research and Development Organization, the Centre for Development of Advanced Computing, and the National Informatics Centre, to develop Maya OS.

 What is Maya OS?